 Help with Registration each day at the front desk and on the second floor

-Help Leslie Ann Moore keep our speakers and guests informed and happy
+Help our VIP Liaison Manger keep our speakers and guests informed and happy

-Help setup the Keynote Lunch in the Fireside Room Sat & Sun
+- Help setup the Keynote Lunch Sat & Sun

 On Sunday, the